Mausoleum at Halicarnassus: Dimensions and statues

 The only other author that gives the dimensions of the Mausoleum is Hyginus, a grammarian in the time of Augustus.
 He describes the monument as built with shining stones, 80 ft high and 1340 ft in circumference.
 He likely meant cubits which would match Pliny's dimensions exactly but this text is largely considered corrupt and is of little importance.
-We learn from Vitruvius that Satyros and Phytheus wrote a description of their work which Pliny likely read.
-Pliny likely wrote down these dimensions without thinking about the form of the building.
+Vitruvius says that Satyros and Phytheus wrote a description of their work which Pliny likely read, and wrote down these dimensions without thinking about the form of the building.

 Many statues were found slightly larger than life-size, either 5 ft or 5.25 ft in length; these were 20 lion statues.
 Another important find was the depth on the rock on which the building stood.
 This rock was excavated to 8 or 9 ft deep over an area 107 by 127 ft.
 The sculptures on the north were created by Scopas, the ones on the east Bryaxis, on the south Timotheus and on the west Leochares.

 The Mausoleum was adorned with many great and beautiful sculptures.
 Some of these sculptures have been lost or only fragments have been found.
 Several of the statues' original placements are only known through historical accounts.
 The great figures of Mausolus and Artemisia stood in the chariot at the top of the pyramid.
 The detached equestrian groups are placed at the corners of the sub-podium.
 The semi-colossal female heads may have belonged to the acroteria of the two gables which may have represented the six Carian towns incorporated in Halicarnassus.
 Work still continues today as groups continue to excavate and research the mausoleum's art.